mondskiez/ansible_control/README.md

 # :hash: Notes

-To run play with sudo password of remote-user add:
+:arrow_forward: To run play with sudo password of remote-user add:

 ```rust
 -K